Raised cosine FIR pulse-shaping filter design

 rolloff = 0.25; % Filter rolloff span = 6; % Filter span sps = 4; % Samples per symbol M = 4; % Size of the signal constellation k = log2(M); % Number of bits per symbol

-Generate the coefficients of the square-root, raised cosine
+Generate the coefficients of the square-root raised cosine filter using the rcosdesign function.

 rrcFilter = rcosdesign(rolloff, span, sps);